 I’ve gone into a lot of detail on how to increase your free T3 levels naturally in this article, but I will also go over some useful info here as well.

 In order to optimize free T3 levels you will want to do the following:

-- Get off of medications (if possible) that block T4 to T3 conversion like anti depressants, narcotics, mood stabilizers, pain modulators, blood pressure medications and diabetic medications.
+- Get off of medications (if possible) that block (8) T4 to T3 conversion like antidepressants, narcotics, mood stabilizers, pain modulators, blood pressure medications, and diabetic medications.
 You can find an entire list of supplements and medications that interfere with thyroid function here.

-- Heal any digestive issues you may be dealing with like acid reflux, bloating or irritable bowel syndrome - use a high quality soil based organism probiotic
+- Heal any digestive issues you may be dealing with like acid reflux, bloating, or irritable bowel syndrome – use a high-quality multi-strain weight loss probiotic.

 - Make sure your iron levels are in the “optimal range” (more info in this article here)